A royal porcelain manufactory transformed into a design hotel, where Prussian heritage meets Berlin minimalism.

 Architecture and interiors

 The building houses the former Königliche Porzellan-Manufaktur, royal manufactory created in 1763 to rival Meissen.
 19th-century industrial architecture preserved: red bricks, metal structures, large glass roofs.
-The renovation into a design hotel kept the raw volumes, added polished concrete, light oak, Scandinavian furniture.
+The renovation into a design hotel has kept the raw volumes, added polished concrete, light oak, Scandinavian furniture.
 The 71 units include residences with equipped kitchens, some over two levels.

 At the table